 4. Upgrade your boss weapon

-With your brand new boss weapon finally complete, it’s time to upgrade it!
+With your new boss weapon finally complete, it’s time to upgrade it!
 The way you upgrade this weapon is by using 10 Demon Titanite.
-This type of titanite is harder to get than the other 2, but there are some good ways to get some.
+This type of titanite is more challenging to get than the other 2, but there are some excellent ways to get some.

 The best way to get a large amount is by farming the Titanite Demon in Lost Izalith.
 The Titanite Demon in Anor Londo will give you two titanite, but he doesn’t respawn.

-The one in Lost Izalith does respawn, and each kill will net you 2 Demon Titanite.
-These enemies are often very difficult to defeat, so a low level character will probably have a lot of trouble farming them.
+The one in Lost Izalith respawns, and each kill will net you 2 Demon Titanite.
+These enemies are often tough to defeat, so a low-level character will probably have a lot of trouble farming them.

 Two can also be found inside a room in Anor Londo.
-This room hold 3 Silver Knights that are keeping watch over a chest with the titanite inside.
+This room holds 3 Silver Knights that watch over a chest with the titanite inside.

 Are these weapons worth getting?

-Whether these weapons are worth the effort or not really comes down to your motives and personal preference.
-Some people think the boss weapons are awesome, and others just want to have them for their collection.
+Whether these weapons are worth, the effort or not comes down to your motives and personal preference.
+Some people think the boss weapons are fantastic, and others just want to have them for their collection.

-In Dark Souls, you can really use any weapon you want for the game.
-If you really like the look and feel of a certain boss weapon, then you should definitely use it.
+In Dark Souls, you can use any weapon you want for the game.
+If you like the look and feel of a particular boss weapon, you should definitely use it.

-Some of these weapons have really cool powers, such as the Dragonslayer Spear that launches bolts of lightning.
+Some of these weapons have extraordinary powers, such as the Dragonslayer Spear, which launches lightning bolts.
 Most of them just have powerful attacks that are better than average weapons.

-Since it can take you a while to farm all the materials, many Dark Souls players consider boss weapons to not be worth the effort.
+Since it can take a while to farm all the materials, many Dark Souls players consider boss weapons not worth the effort.
 Do a little research on the weapon you are considering before you create it.
-That way you won’t be disappointed if it isn’t as great as it looks.
+That way, you won’t be disappointed if it isn’t as great as it looks.

 You can always consume the souls

-If you decide that none of the boss weapons are appealing to you, then you could always use them to increase your soul count.
-The number of souls these give you range from 1,200 souls to 20,000.
+If you decide that none of the boss weapons appeal to you, you could always use them to increase your soul count.
+The number of souls these give you ranges from 1,200 souls to 20,000.

-Consuming several of these at once will give you thousands of souls you can use to level up, and sometimes provide more benefits than boss weapons will.
+Consuming several of these at once will give you thousands of souls you can use to level up and sometimes provide more benefits than boss weapons.

-This is the best option if you never plan on using any of the boss weapons.
+This is the best option if you never plan to use any boss weapons.
 I find myself consuming them more often than not.
-The boost in level can help you progress even faster, and requires much less time than farming for a bunch of titanite.
+The boost in level can help you progress even faster and requires much less time than farming for a bunch of titanite.

-Boss souls are a pretty straightforward aspect of Dark Souls: you either consume them or use them to create weapons.
-Consuming them is the easiest path possible, while creating boss weapons will take a few steps more.
+Boss souls are a straightforward aspect of Dark Souls: you consume them or use them to create weapons.
+Consuming them is the easiest path possible while creating boss weapons will take a few steps more.

-The farming process can be a bit difficult, especially when it comes time to get the Demon Titanite.
-If you know that the weapon you are going for is a really good one, farming it can be well worth it.
+The farming process can be complex, especially when it comes time to get the Demon Titanite.
+If you know that the weapon you are going for is perfect, farming it can be well worth it.